jpetazzo/shpod/README.md

 The YAML file is a Kubernetes manifest for a Pod, a ServiceAccount, a ClusterRoleBinding, and a Namespace to hold the Pod and ServiceAccount.

-The Pod uses image [jpetazzo/shpod](https://hub.docker.com/r/jpetazzo/shpod) on the Docker Hub, built from this repository (https://github.com/jpetazzo/shpod).
+The Pod uses image [bretfisher/shpod](https://hub.docker.com/r/bretfisher/shpod) on the Docker Hub, built from this repository (https://github.com/bretfisher/shpod).

+## Thanks to @jpetazzo for this great open source!